Sweet and Spicy Cocktail Meatballs

 Notes

-• If using homemade meatballs with this recipe, you may want to brown the meatballs first to keep them from sticking to the sides of the Crock Pot.
+• If using homemade meatballs with this recipe, you may want to brown the meatballs first to keep them from sticking to the sides of the crockpot.
 Or, if you prefer the frozen meatballs in the recipe, they work great too.

-• Make these meatballs a meal by adding some pineapple, red peppers and serving over rice.
+• Make these meatballs a meal by adding some pineapple, and red peppers and serving over rice.
 Delicious!

 Nutrition Information